michaelmusick/InteractiveInstallation_CC_Demo/Projects/Project_3/readme.md

 Like previous projects, the group will be responsible for submitting a single set of documentation.
 This is to be completed collaboratively.

 *Unlike* previous projects, documentation is due at the time of critique.
-This means that documentation footage, editing, and writing will need to also occur simultaneously as install and presentation.
+This means that documentation footage, editing, and writing will need to occur simultaneously with install and presentation.